-Mcoins: Building a rewards language from zero
+Mcoins: Building a relatable rewards language

 Moneyview's platform had one incentive mechanism: referrals.
 No rewards program, no internal currency, no systematic way to celebrate user behaviour across their growing product suite — lending, banking, digital gold, UPI.